Saint-Venant/massive_graphs/tme2/readme.txt

 --- Structure of the folder ---

-bin					// will contain the executable src
+bin/					// will contain the executable src/
 	main.c

 	algos.h